learn-co-curriculum/css-essentials-css-fundamentals/README.md

 These two link examples reflect the way links that are both unvisited and visited will be displayed differently.
 If the link is unvisited, it will show as blue.
 If it has been visited, it will show up purple.
-Psuedo-class selectors, like attribute selectors, have a lot of aspects, so you can explore them more in other resources.
+Pseudo-class selectors, like attribute selectors, have a lot of aspects so you can explore them more in other resources.

 ## Implement Various Types of Color Values in CSS